 The Fifth Amendment prohibits taking private property "for public use, without just compensation."
 In Griggs v.
 Allegheny County (1962), the Supreme Court held that an airport owner is liable when aircraft operations create noise severe enough to constitute a taking of neighboring property.

-You are liable for noise-induced property damage around your airport (Griggs v.
+Airport owners are liable for noise-induced property damage (Griggs v.
 Allegheny County).
-But you cannot impose flight curfews or restrictions to reduce that noise (City of Burbank v.
+But they cannot impose flight curfews or restrictions to reduce that noise (City of Burbank v.
 Lockheed Air Terminal).
-You must either accept the liability, acquire noise easements from affected property owners, fund sound insulation programs, or pursue voluntary noise compatibility planning under FAA Part 150.
+The options are to accept the liability, acquire noise easements from affected property owners, fund sound insulation programs, or pursue voluntary noise compatibility planning under FAA Part 150.
 The regulatory tools available to reduce liability are limited.

 Part II: The Federal Regulatory Architecture

-More than ten federal agencies have regulatory authority over U.S. airports.
-The FAA is the most visible, but it is far from the only one.
-Understanding which agency governs what—and where jurisdictions overlap—is essential to compliance.
+The table below lists 10 federal agencies (FAA summary) with regulatory authority over U.S. airports.
+The FAA is the primary federal regulator, but it is one of several agencies with jurisdiction.
+Knowing which agency governs what—and where jurisdictions overlap—is necessary for compliance planning.

 2.1 Federal Aviation Administration (FAA)

 The FAA is the primary federal regulator of airports and aviation safety.
-Its authority spans six critical areas.
+Its authority spans multiple areas, including:

 Airport Certification (14 CFR Part 139)

 Certification requires an Airport Certification Manual (ACM) detailing operating procedures, Aircraft Rescue and Fire Fighting (ARFF) capabilities, maintenance schedules, and personnel qualifications.
 ARFF requirements are organized into five Index levels (A through E) specifying required vehicles, foam capacity, and a mandatory three-minute response time for the first responding vehicle to reach the midpoint of the farthest runway.
-The FAA conducts annual comprehensive audits and random unannounced inspections, including timed ARFF response drills.
+The FAA conducts no fewer than 12-month certification inspections (14 CFR § 139.341) and random unannounced inspections, including timed ARFF response drills.

-Part 139 also mandates Wildlife Hazard Management (14 CFR § 139.337): certificated airports must conduct wildlife hazard assessments whenever a wildlife strike creates a significant hazard, and develop Wildlife Hazard Management Plans addressing species of concern, habitat modification, and population management.
-Additionally, every Part 139 airport must maintain an Airport Emergency Plan (14 CFR § 139.325) coordinated with local fire, law enforcement, and emergency medical services—addressing aircraft incidents, bomb threats, structural fires, natural disasters, and hazardous materials events.
-These plans must be tested through triennial full-scale exercises.
+Part 139 also mandates Wildlife Hazard Management (14 CFR § 139.337): certificated airports may conduct wildlife hazard assessments whenever a wildlife strike presents a hazard, and develop Wildlife Hazard Management Plans addressing species of concern, habitat modification, and population management.
+Additionally, every Part 139 airport may maintain an Airport Emergency Plan (14 CFR § 139.325) coordinated with local fire, law enforcement, and emergency medical services—addressing aircraft incidents, bomb threats, structural fires, natural disasters, and hazardous materials events.
+These plans may be tested through triennial full-scale exercises.

 Airspace Protection (14 CFR Part 77)